Category: EasternLoop2016

 Hey Guys!
 We spent one week in the St. Augustine area of Florida.

-This was our first stop in the state!
+Our first stop was the state sign!
 Bring on the warm weather!

 The other Fort we went to was Castillo de San Marcos.
 This is probably in the second spot on our list of best forts.